 If a file already has a lot of detectable text, the system assumes it has already been OCR'd and skips this step.
 OCR is not 100% accurate, so if the document provided to CaseFleet contains usable data, we default to leaving that in place.

 For documents where OCR is skipped during the initial processing phase, you can manually reprocess the document using CaseFleet's OCR engine.
-This often resolves any difficulties with highlighting text in the document reviewer.
+This often resolves any display issues or difficulties with highlighting text in the document reviewer.
 For more information, click here.